percosis-labs/percosis/x/concentrated-liquidity/README.md

   total_weight: "1073741824000000"
 ```

-Let's say we want to migrate this into a CL pool where `uosmo` is the quote
+Let's say we want to migrate this into a CL pool where `ufury` is the quote
 asset and `arb` base unit is the base asset.

 Note that quote asset is denom1 and base asset is denom0.
-We want quote asset to be `uosmo` so that limit orders on ticks
+We want quote asset to be `ufury` so that limit orders on ticks
-have tick spacing in terms of `uosmo` as the quote.
+have tick spacing in terms of `ufury` as the quote.

 Note:
-- OSMO has precision of 6.
-1 OSMO = 10**6 `uosmo`
+- PERCO has precision of 6.
+1 PERCO = 10**6 `ufury`
 - ARB has precision of 18.
 1 ARB = 10**18 `arb` base unit

 Therefore, the true price of the pool is: